Cafe (British): Menu

 A British cafe typically offers fried or grilled food such as an all-day "full cooked breakfast", which may contain a combination of ingredients such as fried egg, bacon, black pudding, bubble and squeak, hash browns, baked beans, fried bread, toast, grilled tomato, burgers, sausages, mushrooms and chips.
 Hot and cold sandwiches may be available, such as a bacon butty or sausage sandwich.
-A range of other cooked meals may be available, such as steak and kidney pie, a full roast, or liver and onions, with a cooked dessert such as apple crumble and custard.
+A range of other cooked meals may be available, such as steak and kidney pie, a full roast, liver and onions, or pasta dishes, with a cooked dessert such as apple crumble and custard.

 The main drink in a cafe or greasy spoon is usually tea, especially "builder's tea" (a nickname for a mug of strong black tea, such as English breakfast tea, usually served with milk and sugar and typically robust and flavourful with a brisk character and a dark red colour).
-Coffee, where available, is usually instant or sometimes espresso but rarely brewed.
+However, coffee is also available and some cafes have espresso machines, particularly if they are Italian or Greek owned.